Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/liquid-restaking/restake-lsts.md

 # Restake and Delegate

-Restake your LSTs & Stake EIGEN by following the steps below.
+Restake your liquid tokens by following the steps below.

 **Step 1:** Open the EigenLayer App and connect your Web3 wallet.
 Visit EigenLayer on the Ethereum Mainnet at app.eigenlayer.xyz.